TABLE OF CONTENTS

 How to Make Money Selling Edibles Online

-The only exception is selling hemp-derived CBD edibles.
 The 2018 Farm Bill legalized the production of hemp.
 As a result, many companies developed a range of CBD-infused products.
 Products include topicals, tinctures, transdermal patches, concentrates, and edibles.
 It is legal to ship CBD edibles containing less than 0.3 percent THC throughout the U.S.

 To succeed as a cannabis edibles producer it takes some experimenting with different and unique recipes.
 To learn how to make edible cannabis products, join CTU!
 Enroll in cannabis college now and begin a cannabis career!